PS General Slocum: Aftermath

 Eight people were indicted by a federal grand jury after the disaster: the captain, two inspectors, and the president, secretary, treasurer, and commodore of the Knickerbocker Steamship Company.

-Only Captain Van Schaick was convicted.
+Most boatmen felt that Van Schaick "was unjustly made a scapegoat for the resulting tragedy, instead of the owners of the steamer or the effectiveness of the life saving and fire fighting equipment then required — and the inspections of it by government inspectors".
+He was the only person convicted.
 He was found guilty on one of three charges: criminal negligence, for failing to maintain proper fire drills and fire extinguishers.
 The jury could not reach a verdict on the other two counts of manslaughter.
 He was sentenced to 10 years imprisonment.
 He spent three years and six months at Sing Sing prison before he was paroled.
-President Theodore Roosevelt declined to pardon Captain Van Schaick.
-He was not released until the federal parole board under the William Howard Taft administration voted to free him on August 26, 1911.
+President Theodore Roosevelt declined to pardon Van Schaick.
+Van Schaick was finally released when the federal parole board under the William Howard Taft administration voted to free him on August 26, 1911.
 He was pardoned by President Taft on December 19, 1912; the pardon became effective on Christmas Day.
 After his death in 1927, Schaick was buried in Oakwood Cemetery (Troy, New York).

 The Knickerbocker Steamship Company, which owned the ship, paid a relatively small fine despite evidence that they might have falsified inspection records.
 The disaster motivated federal and state regulation to improve the emergency equipment on passenger ships.

 The neighborhood of Little Germany, which had been in decline for some time before the disaster as residents moved uptown, almost disappeared afterward.
-With the trauma and arguments that followed the tragedy and the loss of many prominent settlers, most of the Lutheran Germans remaining in the Lower East Side eventually moved uptown.
+With the trauma and arguments that followed the tragedy and the loss of many prominent settlers, most of the Lutheran Germans remaining on the Lower East Side eventually moved uptown.
 The church whose congregation chartered the ship for the fateful voyage was converted to a synagogue in 1940 after the area was settled by Jewish residents.

 The victims were interred in cemeteries around New York, with 58 identified victims buried in the Cemetery of the Evergreens, and 46 identified victims buried in Green-Wood Cemetery, both in Brooklyn.
 Many victims were buried at Lutheran Cemetery in Middle Village, Queens (now Lutheran All Faiths Cemetery) where an annual memorial ceremony is held at the historical marker.

 In 1906, a marble memorial fountain was erected in the north central part of Tompkins Square Park in Manhattan by the Sympathy Society of German Ladies, with the inscription: "They are Earth's purest children, young and fair."

 The sunken remains of General Slocum were salvaged and converted into a 625-gross register ton barge named Maryland, which sank in the South River in 1909 and again in the Atlantic Ocean off the southeast coast of New Jersey near Strathmere and Sea Isle City during a storm on December 4, 1911, while carrying a cargo of coal.
 All four people aboard Maryland survived the sinking.